Editor’s note: this article previously appeared as a response to misconceptions about the valuation of private companies.

 Let’s look at an example to see how all this impacts marks.

-We’re privileged to be investors in Stewart Butterfield’s Slack, along with a number of other prominent investors.
-It’s been publicly reported that Slack raised money earlier this year at a $3.8 billion valuation, so let’s assume that to be the case for this purpose.
+Assume a private company has recently raised capital from investors at a $3.8 billion valuation.
 Let’s also assume, only for the sake of illustration, that we own about 10% of the company and invested $10 million for that stake.

-How could we then “mark” Slack based on the differing methods described above?
+How could we then “mark” the company based on the differing methods described above?

-- Comparable company analysis — this one is tough given the fact that Slack (and its growth rate) are not really “comparable” to any set of public companies.
-But, again using only public data, it’s been reported that Slack had annual recurring revenue (ARR) of $64 million at the end of 2015.
-To make the calculations simple here, assume that Slack is growing at 100%, so investors making an investment in 2016 would be forecasting an ARR of $130+ million for 2016.
+- Comparable company analysis — this one is tough given the fact that our company (and its growth rate) are not really “comparable” to any set of public companies.
+But, again using only public data, let’s assume that the company had annual recurring revenue (ARR) of $64 million at the end of the previous year.
+To make the calculations simple here, assume that the company is growing at 100%, so investors making an investment this year would be forecasting an ARR of $130+ million for that year.
 Looking at high growth multiples in the public markets, investors might assign a multiple of 10-15x on that ARR, resulting in a $1.3–$2 billion value for the company.
-If we took the high end of this range to mark Slack, we would hold it at $200 million (10%*$2 billion), or a hypothetical return of 20x — which is good, but not as great as the 38x above.
+If we took the high end of this range to mark the company, we would hold it at $200 million (10%*$2 billion), or a hypothetical return of 20x — which is good, but not as great as the 38x above.
 And that’s without assigning a DLOM to it.

 - OPM — You’ll have to trust me on this one, since the math does not easily lend itself to a paragraph summary (recall that we purchased a software tool to help us)!
-But, an OPM with reasonable assumptions on time to exit and volatility would yield about a 16x mark for Slack.
-Very different from 38 and even 20.
+But, an OPM with reasonable assumptions on time to exit and volatility would yield about a 16x mark for the company.
+Very different from 38x and even 20x.

 So, which accounting methodology is right?

 They are all theoretically “right” in that different accounting firms would likely sign off on each of these as consistent with GAAP.
-But, at the same time, they are all “wrong” in that none actually tells LPs anything about what a company like Slack will ultimately be worth to the fund when it ultimately goes public or gets sold and the proceeds of those events are distributed back to LPs.
+But, at the same time, they are all “wrong” in that none actually tells LPs anything about what this company would ultimately be worth to the fund if it goes public or gets sold and the proceeds of those events are distributed back to LPs.

 Here’s some more context to really understand VC valuations: